MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharing-settings.md

 # Find sharing settings in the new SharePoint admin center

-This article covers all the features on the sharing page of the classic SharePoint admin center and where you can find them in the new SharePoint admin center.
-To change all these settings, go to the [Sharing page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=sharing&modern=true).
+This article covers all the features on the sharing page in the classic SharePoint admin center and where you can find them on the [Sharing page](https://admin.microsoft.com/sharepoint?page=sharing&modern=true) in the new SharePoint admin center.

 ## Sharing outside your organization